sheaffej/crdb-pcr-env/README.md

 # Build the PCR environment
 run/init.sh

-# Import the movr sampld data into the primary cluster node
+# Import the movr sample data into the primary cluster node
 run/import.sh

 # Run a continous workload on the primary cluster node using `dbworkload`